Talent Acquisition

 Even in high-volume hiring, transparent communication differentiates employer brand.

 In staffing, relationships build repeat business.
+In corporate hiring, relationships build reputation.

 Recruitment must evolve from reactive hiring to proactive workforce planning.